kuldeepsingh/zk/ideas/nvim-keys.md

 ### Tmux Keys
    - CTRL-A SHIFT-T for starting to log the tmux screen. it will store in .tmux/logging
+   - CTRL-A CTRL-o for shifting the screen location

 ###  VIM visual mode
    - USE CTRL-V to invoke the visual mode and use the arrow keys to select the desired block.